Sparen/Danmakanvas/README.md

 Modes:
 * `CIRCLE` - Default.
 Stroke renders as a circle with `srad` radius
 * `DIAMOND` - Used for squares and rhombi.
 Stroke renders as a rhombus with `srad` controlling the principal axis in the direction it faces and `srad2` controlling the secondary axis perpendicular to the direction it faces.
 It is recommended to use the `directed` field for rhombi.
+* `TRIANGLE` - Used for isoceles and equilateral triangles.
+Stroke renders as a triangle with `srad` controlling the principal axis in the direction it faces and `srad2` controlling the distance to the other two points.
+It is recommended to use the `directed` field for triangles.

 ### Miscellaneous